Chicago Golf Club: 1897 U.S. Open and Amateur

-The 1897 Open was the first tournament hosted at Charles Blair MacDonald's club as well as the first championship west of the Appalachia.
+The 1897 Open was the first tournament hosted at Charles Blair MacDonald's club, as well as the first championship west of Appalachia.
 Macdonald ended up losing the championship on his home turf in the semifinals to W. Rosstier Betts.
 The actual open championship was played over 36 holes in one day between the semifinals and finals of the Amateur championship and was won by Scotsman Joe Lloyd with a score of 162.
 Local club professional James Foulis finished in third place two shots behind Lloyd.
-Eventual Amateur champion H.J.
-Wigham finished as the low amateur in a tie for eighth.
+Eventual Amateur champion H. J. Whigham finished as the low amateur in a tie for eighth.